Why are my photos so bad?

-After getting really unsatisfactory results with my previous digital camera, I resolved to make amends.
+After getting really unsatisfactory results with my previous digital camera, I resolved to discover why, and then improve my photography.

 With the last digital camera I had, I used it in a “brain off”, automatic, point-and-shoot kind of way, and the results were very variable, and mostly disappointing.
 Some photos were good, and many, many were mediocre to bad.
 Enough was enough, and I decided to learn where I was going wrong.
 It’s probably how most people use their digital cameras though, so what follows may be of interest to those who wish to improve their photos and learn from their and my mistakes.